logicxx25/SPYD/README.md

-# SpiderCoin - Cardano Meme Cryptocurrency
+# SPYD Coin - Trap scammers in your web

 ## Setup Instructions